 The MetTel EIS Portal is a key component of our Network Architecture (See Section 1) and is the mechanism we use to implement, maintain, and manage MNS for Agencies.
-The portal is powerful and secure, proprietary network-based software that provides a single, user-friendly interface for
+The portal is powerful and secure, proprietary network-based software that provides a single, user-friendly interface for all MNS reporting requirements and real-time access to all key service information.

-Agencies have secure access to current and historical information through the

-MetTel EIS Portal.
+Agencies have secure access to current and historical information through the MetTel EIS Portal.